A solo circus-theatre work, celebrating the ways we can feel powerful, even in an uncertain world.

-The initial research and development of POWER was part of a Developing Your Creative Practice project, funded by Arts Council England, aiming to support Charmaine in making the leap from creating street theatre work to theatre work.
+The initial research and development of POWER was part of a Developing Your Creative Practice project, funded by Arts Council England.
 It featured mentorship from collaborators including Complicite, Ockham’s Razor and Spy Monkey, who have heavily influenced the style of the show.
+POWER has been created with an amazing creative team: Emma Bernard (Director), Matt Eaton (Sound Designer), Sophie Postlethwaite (Stage Manager, Lighting & Set Designer), Charlotte Mooney of Ockham’s Razor (Creative Mentor), Ali King of Turtle Key Arts (Production Mentor).

 At performances of work in progress, audiences have found the mix of comedy, storytelling, circus physicality and voiceover from interviews to be “uplifting”, “inspiring”, “hilarious” and “empowering”.